 -Current work in progress app: "No Tow" due to be released in January.

 -"InAppPurchaseManager": Framework for in app purchases, only 10kB in size, free and open source to anyone on my GitHub.

 -Actively contribute to GitHub repositories that others creates.

 -Worked for a German client this past summer.

 September 2013 - Present

--Direct two retreats of 40 First-Year students each year at Loyola’s Retreat House
+• Direct two weekend long retreats of 40 First-Year students each year at Loyola’s Retreat House

--Coordinate all meetings and development of six person leadership teams
+• Coordinate all meetings and development of three different six person leadership teams

 These are the technical skills that I have accumulated through my work both in school and on my own.